dmerejkowsky/blog/content/post/0090-a-definition-of-the-linux-desktop.md

 ## Control on Windows

 Compared to macOS, you have more control over hardware.
-For instance you do not need to buy an (expensive) control chord every time you upgrade your laptop.
-You can buy a new battery when the one you use is failing, and so on.
+For instance, you can buy a new battery when the one you use is failing instead of buying a completely new device.

-But still, you  less and less control over what to update and when, and let's not talk about privacy...
+But still, you get less and less control over what to update and when, and let's not talk about privacy...

 ## Control on Linux